State of Play (2003)

 State of Play is a British television drama series, written by Paul Abbott and directed by David Yates, that was first broadcast on BBC One in 2003.
 The series tells the story of a newspaper's investigation into the death of a political researcher, and centres on the relationship between the leading journalist, Cal McCaffrey, and his old friend, Stephen Collins, who is a Member of Parliament and the murdered woman's employer.
 The series is primarily set in London and was produced in-house by the BBC in association with the independent production company Endor Productions.
 The series stars David Morrissey, John Simm, Kelly Macdonald, Polly Walker, Bill Nighy, and James McAvoy in the main roles.

-The six-part series was broadcast on BBC One on Sunday evenings at 9:00pm from 18 May to 22 June 2003.
-Episodes two to five were initially premiered on the digital television station BBC Four at 10:00pm on the nights of the preceding episodes' BBC One broadcast; however episode six was held back for a premiere on BBC One, so as not to allow the final twists to be spoiled for those who did not have access to digital television.
-In 2004, the series ran in the United States on the BBC's BBC America cable channel.
+The six-part series was a primetime broadcast on BBC One on Sunday evenings at 9:00 pm from 18 May to 22 June 2003.
+Episodes two to five were initially premiered on the digital television channel BBC Four at 10:00 pm on the nights of the preceding episodes' BBC One broadcast.
+However, episode six was held back for a premiere on BBC One, so as not to allow the final twists to be spoiled for those who did not have access to digital television.
+In 2004, the series ran in the United States on the BBC America cable channel.
 In 2005, the series was released on DVD by BBC Worldwide, in a two-disc set.
-Episode one features an audio commentary from Abbott and Yates, and episode six a commentary from Yates, producer Hilary Bevan-Jones and editor Mark Day.
+Episode one features an audio commentary from Abbott and Yates, and episode six a commentary from Yates, producer Hilary Bevan-Jones, and editor Mark Day.

 The success of the series and its favourable impression on BBC executives led to Abbott being commissioned to write a sequel, before the first series had even been aired.
-In 2006, however, a second series appeared to have been abandoned, with Abbott telling Mark Lawson on BBC Radio 4's Front Row in November that he "couldn't find a way to make the story work".
+In 2006, however, a second series appeared to have been abandoned, with Abbott telling Mark Lawson on Front Row for BBC Radio 4 in November that he "couldn't find a way to make the story work".

 You May Also Like.